muttoni/cadence-symbols/README.md

-# Cadence Symbols Cheatsheet
+# Cadence Symbols Glossary

-A simple TLDR reference containing all of Cadence's symbols and what they do.
+A simple TLDR reference containing Cadence's symbols and operators and what they do.

-Just <kbd>CTRL</kbd>/<kbd>CMD</kbd> + <kbd>F</kbd> and type in the symbol you want to look up.
+Just <kbd>CTRL</kbd>/<kbd>⌘</kbd> + <kbd>F</kbd> and type in the symbol you want to look up.

 Please feel free to send a PR with more/better examples and symbols.

 ## @ (at)

-The @ symbol is used to denote whether a specific type is a resource, and must therefore adhere to the Resource-specific lifecycle in Cadence (create, destroy, move).
+The @ symbol before a Type declaration is used to annotate whether a specific type is a Resource.
+Resources must therefore adhere to the Resource-specific lifecycle in Cadence (create, destroy, move).
 [More info](https://docs.onflow.org/cadence/language/resources/)

 ```cadence
 // Declare a resource named `SomeResource`